 The trick is to add other things that also soothe emotion so that the brunt of the work doesn’t end up all on food.

 5. Need Support?
-Turn to the Emotional Eating Experts for Help
+Turn to the Emotional Eating Experts to Stop Binge Eating

 Most likely, you’ve been “practicing” your eating behavior for some time, the process of change will take time.
 You will need support in doing this.
 Support can come from friends, family, self-help books and programs, support groups, coaches or therapists.
 It is vital to know, that if your behavior has progressed into moderate to severe Binge Eating you will need professional help from those specializing in eating disorders.